SENIOR SOFTWARE ARCHITECT, SOFTWARE DEVELOPER

 San Jose, CA

-- U.S. citizen (had to put it here because everyone asks anyway)
+- Yes, I’m U.S. citizen (because everyone asks anyway)

-- Over 19 years of commercial software development experience, mostly in C/C++ on Linux, including cross-platform and embedded environments.
+- Over 20 years of commercial software development experience, mostly in C/C++ on Linux, including cross-platform and embedded environments.
+I write efficient, portable and secure code which works on Windows and Linux, ARM and MIPS, 32 and 64bit.

 - Over two years of Android development experience, released commercial applications on several markets.

-- Developed many portable, high-available networking Linux and Windows server applications.
+- Developed a number of portable, high-available networking Linux and Windows server applications.

 - Ported existing software between different operation systems and architectures.

-- Reviewed existing software and communication protocols for security, patent and licensing issues.
+- Reviewed existing software and communication protocols for security, patent and licensing issues; frequently found and fixed those issues.

 - Reverse engineering experience including analysis of Windows and Linux executables, kernel drivers, and non-x86 executables.

-- Clean background.
-Fluent in English, Russian and Ukrainian languages.
+- Fluent in English, Ukrainian and Russian languages.

 - C, C++, Perl.
 Proficient with the Qt framework.
 Those are tools of trade.
 Most of the time I write performance-critical networking applications which work on Linux, OS X and Windows.